 With minimal input in an unbiased manner, researchers were able to extract high-resolution cellular data by this single-cell and ultra-low input RNAseq.
 With the advent of ScRNA-seq, researchers were able to provide a robust transcriptome analysis at a single-cell input level.
 This high-resolution analysis enables the researchers to discover the cellular differences which are masked by the bulk sampling methods.
 ScRNA-seq is very helpful in analyzing the rare cell types efficiently compared to the other techniques where they have so many limitations.
-They could characterize the hidden population effectively to measure the gene expression.
+They could characterize the hidden population effectively to measure gene expression.

-2. An overview of sequencing techniques
+2. An overview of Sequencing Techniques

 2.1.
 Chain termination method or Sanger sequencing

 This method was developed by Fredrick Sanger and was a major technological breakthrough.
 Based on this technology the human genome project was completed in 2003.
 Sanger sequencing is based on PCR (polymerase chain reaction) to make multiple copies of a target DNA region.
-The ingredients needed for the whole process are a DNA polymerase enzyme, a primer that serves as a starter for the PCR process, the 4 DNA nucleotides and unique to the Sanger method, modified DNA nucleotides, called dideoxyribonucleotide triphosphates (ddNTPs), which are chain terminating and labeled with a specific fluorescence dye.
+The ingredients needed for the whole process are a DNA polymerase enzyme, a primer that serves as a starter for the PCR process; the 4 DNA nucleotides and unique to the Sanger method; and modified DNA nucleotides, called dideoxyribonucleotide triphosphates (ddNTPs), which are chain terminating and labeled with a specific fluorescence dye.

 Short-read sequencing technologies typically produce reads of 250-800 base pairs long.